E.H. Schwab (EHS) is Pennsylvania's largest privately held manufacturing business specializing in precision metal spinning and forming.

 We welcome the opportunity to earn your business.

-Steel, Oil & Gas, Nuclear Power, Defense, Power Transmission, HVAC, Transportation, Agricultural and Medical to name a few.
-Each industry provides a unique set of challenges, which results in us being able to handle the most difficult designs and stringent specifications regardless of the industry.
+At E.H.
+Schwab, we’re as malleable as the metals we’ve worked with.
+We’ve provided parts across a wide range of industries, including Steel, Oil & Gas, Nuclear Power, Defense, Power Transmission, HVAC, Transportation, and Agricultural and Medical, just to name a few.
+Each industry has provided us with a unique set of challenges, which has resulted in our ability to handle the most difficult designs and stringent specifications regardless of the industry.

+When it comes to bringing your idea to life, let our design history speak for itself.
 We’ve manufactured many thousands of different designs in broad range of materials.
-It’s likely we’ve even manufactured a part with features similar to what you require.
-See our Product Photo Gallery to view a small sampling of these products.
+Please visit our Product Photo Gallery to view a small sampling of these products.

 We manufacture parts from spinning Aluminum, Steel, Stainless Steel, Copper, Brass and exotics such as Inconel, Monel, Titanium, and Silver.
 Each material is unique in its characteristics and can have a major impact on part geometry, tooling design and price.
 Understanding these nuances is critical to ultimately manufacture and deliver a high-quality, cost-competitive finished part.